 Feel free to contact the Transition Office if you have any questions.

-Currently, TOPS fees are $5,511 for the 2016-2017 School Year.
+Currently, TOPS Program fees are $11,022 for the 2017-2018 School Year.
+Tuition and other Ohio State University fees are in addition to the TOPS program fees.
 Please contact the Transition Office for more information.

 Paying for TOPS